Nehal70/Sveri-ML/README.md

 A comprehensive hardware-optimized machine learning library for SystemVerilog, designed for FPGA and ASIC implementation.
 This library provides efficient fixed-point arithmetic operations, vector processing, and machine learning algorithms optimized for hardware acceleration.

+As I went through my HDL Calculator project, I entered a steep learning curve that helped me understand specialized hardware, why its made, how its made and how its used.
+As someone that has loved algorithmic thinking and machine learning, that's where my mind immediately went.
+And on researching, I honestly couldn't find open-source System Verilog libraries that provided modules for both neural network layers and classic-machine learning algorithms.
+While implementations for the former exist [here](https://github.com/KastnerRG/cgra4ml) and through hls4ml, the former is more training-accelerator focused (something I plan on diving into later) and the latter utilizes high-level languages like Python to synthesize the model.
+An open-source library that provides users System Verilog modules to create building blocks for them to create custom hardware for neural network inference, classical ML inference (like linear / logistic regression), etc. is something worth implementing- especially for students like me interested in the space and looking to test it on simulation / verification tools, FPGAs or create ASICs for it.

 ## Features